 PROFESSIONAL AND FUN

 We pride ourselves on feedback from all our customers and most importantly our staff.
 We do simple things like call back when we say we will, answer an email and solve problems as often as they crop up.
 And we listen, we like our staff to tell us what they think.
-We want all our output – be it our brands or our communications to looks and feel professional.
+We want all our output – be it our brands or our communications to look and feel professional.

 But we always retain our sense of fun.
 We still like to play as hard as anyone else and we pride ourselves on our vibrant and healthy social culture.
 Again, it is no accident that these are rules that Felix Dennis lived his life by and are now as much part of our DNA as our other values.

 Dennis was started by publishing mogul and entrepreneur Felix Dennis in London’s Fitzrovia in 1973, with its first magazine: Kung Fu Monthly.
 Dennis used the success of its first title to find the next big thing: computers.
 Under Felix’s guidance, Dennis launched and acquired a series of computer titles including Hi-fi Choice, PC Pro and Personal Computer World magazines.
 These titles quickly cemented Dennis as the leading technology publisher in the UK.